Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-AwfR7ExmwJ0.md

 ### Transcript

-> my god you guys are right there isn't fridge how have i not noticed oh wait oh my god i have not i've never i've never taken notice of this kitchen situation right here just a sink without a this there's not a faucet to it how does this work huh interesting it's a sink for throwing up in or something i've seen like little apartment stuff but i don't think i've ever noticed the, the kitchen area cool well today i learned something and i work on the game do i though
+> my god you guys are right there isn't fridge how have I not noticed oh wait oh my god I have not I've never I've never taken notice of this kitchen situation right here just a sink without a this there's not a faucet to it how does this work huh interesting it's a sink for throwing up in or something I've seen like little apartment stuff but I don't think I've ever noticed the, the kitchen area cool well today I learned something and I work on the game do I though